Summarize this article with:

 While farmhouse kitchens tend to be neutral, don’t be afraid to add a pop of color! a bright red vintage scale, a colorful enamel teapot, or even a bold accent wall can add personality and life to your space.

-FAQ On Farmhouse Kitchen Decor
+FAQ on Farmhouse Kitchen Decor

-What is farmhouse kitchen decor?
+What defines authentic farmhouse kitchen style?

 What colors work best for farmhouse kitchens?